 Erectile dysfunction (ED) affects millions of American men, and its prevalence rises sharply after age 40.
 What many men don't know is that ED can be an early warning sign of cardiovascular disease.
 The blood vessels that supply the penis are smaller than those supplying the heart, so vascular damage often shows up as ED before it manifests as chest pain or a cardiac event.

-Lifestyle Pillars That Protect Your Heart
+Lifestyle Pillars That Protect the Heart

 - Regular aerobic exercise: At least 150 minutes of moderate-intensity activity per week supports healthy blood pressure, cholesterol, and weight.